ScottBoyce/bif/ide/Visual_Studio_and_Intel_Fortran_Installation_Guide.md

 After installation, VS will ask if you want to log into your Microsoft account.
 You can skip this step and log in later if you do not want to log in.
-The advantage to logging into your Microsoft account is that your settings are transferred across multiple computers (such as dark theme and window placement).
+The advantage to logging in to your Microsoft account is that your settings are transferred across multiple computers (such as dark theme and window placement).

 The next window will ask you to select a theme.
 You may want to leave this as *General* and select the *Dark* theme.
 Note that, this window may not appear if you signed into your Microsoft account.